smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ### SET OPERATORS
 [Table Of Contents](#table-of-contents)

-The SQL standard for set operators does not use the term EQUAL TO or NOT EQUAL TO when describing their behavior.
-Instead, it uses the terminology of IS [NOT] DISTINCT FROM and the following expressions are TRUE when using set operators.
+The SQL standard for set operators does not use the term **EQUAL TO or NOT EQUAL TO** when describing their behavior.
+Instead, it uses the terminology of **IS [NOT] DISTINCT FROM** and the following expressions are TRUE when using set operators.
 *  NULL is not distinct from NULL
 *  NULL is distinct from "Apples".

-In the following examples, we see the set operators treat the NULL markers differently than the JOIN syntax.
+In the following examples, we see the set operators treat the NULL markers differently than the join syntax.

 --------------------------------------------------------
 The `UNION` operator demonstrates that NULL is not distinct from NULL, as the following returns only one NULL marker.